-M92010-P66766 KEEP T HIS PORTION FOR YOUR RECORDS THIS PRO XY CA RD IS VA LID ONL Y WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONL GLOBUS MEDICAL, INC. The Board of Directors recommends you vote FOR the following: 1.
-Election of Directors For Against Abstain 1a.
-David D. Davidar 0 0 0 1b.
-Robert W. Liptak 0 0 0 The Board of Directors recommends you vote FOR proposal 2.
-To approve, in an advisory vote, the Company's executive compensation (the Say-on-Pay Vote).
-0 0 0 NOTE: This proxy is solicited on behalf of the Board of Direct This proxy, when properly executed, will be voted in accorda with the instructions given hereon.
-If no instructions are given this proxy will be voted "FOR" election of the nominees election as director, "FOR" Proposal 2, and as the nar proxies deem advisable on such other matters as may prop come before the Annual Meeting and any adjournment postponement thereof. nce en, for ned erly Please sign exactly as your name(s) appear(s) hereon.
-When sign administrator, or other fiduciary, please give full title as such.
-Joi personally, All holders must sign.
-If a corporation or partnership, or partnership name by authorized officer. ining as int owne please s attorney, e ers should e eign in full c executor, each sign orporate

-Signature (Joint Owners)
+E27338-P92011 KEEP THIS PORTION FOR YOUR RECORD ХҮ СА ARD IS V ALID ONI Y WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONL GLOBU S MEDICAL, INC. Board of Directors recommends you vote FOR following: 1.
+Election of Directors: For Against Abstain 1 1a.
+David M. Demski D Ο D 1b.
+Kurt C. Wheeler 0 Ο D The pro Board of Directors recommends that you vote FOR posals 2 and 3.
+For Against Abstain 2.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; 0 Ο O NOTE: This proxy is solicited on behalf of the Board of Directors.
+This proxy, when properly executed, will be voted in accordance with the instructions given hereon.
+If no instructions are given, this proxy will be voted "FOR" election of the nominees for election as director, "FOR" Proposals 2 and 3, and as the name proxies deem advisable on such other matters as may properly ard of Directors. d in accordance tions are given, e nominees for d as the named 3.
+To approve, in an advisory vote, the compensation of the Company's named executive officers (the Say-on-Pay Vote).
+0 0 D proxies deem advisable on such other matters a come before the Annual Meeting and any a postponement thereof. is may properly djournment or adm se sign exactly as your name(s) appear(s) hereon.
+When sig inistrator, or other fiduciary, please give full title as such.
+Joi nt own ers should each sign pers or p onally.
+All holders must sign.
+If a corporation or partnership, artnership name by authorized officer. please sign in ful l corporate Sigr ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date